Node.js and Forever as a Service: Simple Upstart and Init Scripts for Ubuntu

 # The minUptime and spinSleepTime settings stop Forever from thrashing if

-exec forever --sourceDir $APPLICATION_DIRECTORY -a -l $LOG \
+exec forever \

 end script